emilysuranie/PlutoTVCaseStudy/README.md

 <h2>Description</h2>
-This UX Case Study focuses on how improvements can be made to Pluto TV’s home screen and menu to better the user experience. <br />
+The main purpose of this UX case study is to introduce a new design layout for Pluto TV to make it more personalized and user-friendly.
+It reviews and discusses problems with the current home screen and menu, along with user needs and wants for the streaming platform.
+Next, this case study creates strategic solutions to make Pluto TV more accessible and personalized.
+There are three wireframes visualizing these solutions to display the new design layout of Pluto TV.  <br />

 <h2>Utilities Used</h2>